Pomax/BezierInfo-2/docs/chapters/canonical/content.en-GB.md

 The right bound for the loop region, indicating where the curve switches from "having inflections" to "having a loop", for the general cubic curve, is actually mirrored over x=1, but for Bézier curves this right half doesn't apply, so we don't need to pay attention to it.
 Similarly, the boundaries for t=0 and t=1 loops are also nice clean curves but get "cut off" when we only look at what the general curve does over the interval t=0 to t=1.

 For the full details, head over to the paper and read through sections 3 and 4.
-If you still remember your high school precalculus, you can probably follow along with this paper, although you might have to read it a few times before all the bits "click".
+If you still remember your high school pre-calculus, you can probably follow along with this paper, although you might have to read it a few times before all the bits "click".

 </div>